PJF98/alpha-zero-general-azul/README.md

 browser https://github.com/cestpasphoto/cestpasphoto.github.io.
 Technical details about the improvements are listed in this [page](README_features.md).

-October 2024: I (PJF98) have added Azul to this framework (for 2 players only currently).
-I have also trained a reasonably strong ai for the 2 player game.
+September 2025: I (PJF98) have added Azul, Kingdomino and Kamisado.
+Azul AI is quite strong, Kingdomino is quite weak and Kamisado is very strong (work in progress to properly add the randomised starting positions and retrain).

 I want to say thanks to all those who worked on the previous repo's, particulary cestpasphoto, I learnt a lot from his existing code.

 ## Supported games